Plasma Cutter Amperage Vs Thickness Chart for Steel

 optimize pierce height and delay

-After pierce, descend to cutting height before X–Y motion.
-Verify arc transfer timing in your CNC to prevent premature motion.
+After the pierce, move down to cutting height before X-Y motion.
+Check arc transfer timing in your CNC setup so the machine does not move too early.

-Audit results by tracking divot size, dross at lead-ins, and nozzle orifice erosion.
-If you see crater spatter or tip burn, increase height or delay incrementally.
-If lead-in elongates or top-edge rounds, reduce delay.
+Audit the results by checking divot size, dross at lead-ins, and nozzle orifice wear.
+If you see crater spatter or tip burn, increase height or delay in small steps.
+If the lead-in grows too long, reduce delay.

-Continual monitoring and adjustment extend consumable life and lower replacement cost.
+Steady monitoring and adjustment can extend consumable life and lower replacement cost.

 Safety and Setup Best Practices for Thin to Thick Steel Cuts